ReganChomba/Arranque/README.md

 I will be building out a variety of files, content and resources over time.
-When I acquire improved skills and familiarity with the toolkits used in this platform, I will attempt to generate indices, lists, and material which may find useful in their own pursuit of knowledge and skill-building.
+When I acquire improved skills and familiarity with the toolkits used in this platform, I will attempt to generate indices, lists, and material which others may find useful in their own pursuit of knowledge and skill-building.